Welcome to Year 1

-Reading: We are currently enjoying a variety of books in the classroom, reading our own personal reading books and also taking part in Guided Reading sessions in small groups.
-Maths: We will be learning how to write numbers in words, add and subtract, measure volume and capacity,
+Reading: We are currently enjoying a variety of books in the classroom, reading our own personal reading books and also taking part in daily Guided Reading sessions in small groups.
+Maths: We will be learning to compare numbers, understand multiplication and division, measure length, height, weight and capacity,